Separable Pseudo-reductive Bands with Applications to Rational Points

 \section{Introduction}

 In the 1960s, J.\ Giraud introduced the concept of a ``band'' (fr.\ ``lien'') on a site, an object locally represented by group sheaves with gluing data defined up to inner automorphisms (see \cite{Gir71}).
-He showed that a reasonably behaved $\mathrm H^2$ set can be assigned to each band, generalizing the second cohomology group of a commutative group sheaf.
-Around the same time, a similar object (called a ``kernel'' in \cite{Spr66}) was defined in the context of groups and Galois cohomology by T.\ Springer, which (almost) corresponds to the notion of a band on the small \'etale site $k_\et$ of a field $k$.
-The difference is in that Springer's kernels are defined over the separable closure $k_s$ of $k$ with ``outer'' Galois action, but without any analogue of the continuity conditions which are usually present in the cohomology of profinite groups.
+He assigned to each band a reasonably behaved $\mathrm H^2$ set with a distinguished subset of ``neutral elements'', generalizing the second cohomology group of a commutative group sheaf.
+Around the same time, a similar object (called a ``kernel'' in \cite{Spr66}) was defined in the context of groups and Galois cohomology by T.\ Springer, (almost) corresponding to the notion of a band on the small \'etale site $k_\et$ of a field $k$.
+The difference is in that, while Springer's kernels were defined over the separable closure $k_s$ of $k$ with ``outer'' Galois action, the continuity condition imposed on this action was too restrictive in practice (see Remark \ref{remcontcond}).

-The need for a continuity condition was recognized by M.\ Borovoi and added in \cite{Brv93} to the definition of algebraic kernels (i.e.\ those represented by algebraic groups over $k_s$; although they are not named as such in that paper).
-The definition of continuity was later refined by Y.\ Flicker, C.\ Scheiderer and R.\ Sujatha in \cite{FSS98} into a form fully equivalent to Giraud's (algebraic) bands on $k_\et$.
+A more appropriate continuity condition was recognized by M.\ Borovoi and added in \cite{Brv93} to the definition of ``algebraic kernels'' (those represented by group schemes of finite type over~$k_s$; although not named as such in that paper).
+The definition of continuity was further refined~by Y.\ Flicker, C.\ Scheiderer and R.\ Sujatha in \cite{FSS98} into a form fully equivalent to Giraud's (algebraic) bands on $k_\et$.
 This equivalence is proven by C.\ Demarche and G.\ Lucchini Arteche in \cite{DLA19} (and reproven in the course of Subsection \ref{ssectetandsep} of this paper, which also highlights at which point in the proof algebraicity becomes necessary).